 -The main way is writing down a passage, or entire solo, and then committing it to memory.

--Writing down from a few lines to a page of solo WITHOUT USING AN INSTRUMENT, purely by ear... then check it on an instrument (this is like steroids for your ears!).
+-Writing down from a few lines to a page of solo WITHOUT USING AN INSTRUMENT, purely by ear... then check it on an instrument

 -The hardest is learning a solo without writing it down or using an instrument.
 It's tough but it really improves your musical memory.